Online Technology Courses for Credit

 Massachusetts Institute of Technology

-In the Practical Information Technology Management course, students learn about information technology logistics, managing information technology in businesses and information technology project management.
-The Database, Internet, and Systems Integration Technologies course can provide students with skills in software development, application development, system integration, system security, data modeling and databases.
+- Database, Internet, and Systems Integration Technologies provides students with skills in software development, application development, system integration, system security, data modeling and databases.
 Students can also practice with course exams, since solutions are provided.

-The Information Technology Essentials course covers topics in hardware and operating systems, software development, electric commerce, networks and computer security.
-The Introduction to Computer Science and Programming course provides students with a fundamental overview of programming using handouts, slides and lecture videos.
+- Introduction to Computer Science and Programming provides students with a fundamental overview of programming using handouts, slides and lecture videos.
 However, students need to install the Python programming language and the IDLE interpreter to follow the programming instructions.

 University of California - Berkeley

-In the Computer Science 169 course, students are able to learn about designing software systems, project management and programming.
+- Computer Science 169 goes into designing software systems, project management and programming.
 This course is composed of recorded lectures, most of which are more than an hour in length.
 Taught by Professor Armando Fox, these lectures are available on YouTube.

 University of California at Davis